elliotclowes/learnt.me/Various Private Notes/Yearly Notes/2024-25 Autumn Plan.md

 	- **August 10th, 2024**
 		- Curry
 	- **August 17th, 2024**
-		- Nando's for lunch. [[Deadpool & Wolverine (2024)]] after
-		- Walk with Ryan in the morning.
+		- Nando's for lunch. [[Deadpool & Wolverine (2024)]] after walk with Ryan in the morning.
 Then family barbecue.
+	- **August 24th, 2024**
+		- Friday: Was due to go to the Friends experience with Natalie, but she didn't fancy it.
+Booked for 22 September instead.
+		- Saturday: Preparing for holiday.
+		- Sunday: 🗓️ Malta Holiday
 - ### Future dates
-	- **August 24th, 2024**
-		- 🗓️ Malta Holiday
 	- **August 31st, 2024**
 		- 🗓️ Malta Holiday
 	- **September 7th, 2024**